mingliumengshao/text-detection-ctpn/README.md

 there are some parameters you may need to modify according to your requirement, you can find them in ctpn/text.yml
 - USE_GPU_NMS # whether to use nms implemented in cuda or not
 - DETECT_MODE # H represents horizontal mode, O represents oriented mode, default is H
-- checkpoints_path # the model I provided is in checkpoints/, if you train the model by yourself,it will be saved in output/
+- checkpoints_path # the model I provided is in checkpoints/, if you train the model by yourself, it will be saved in output/
 ***
 # training
 ## prepare data